Chosen808/Dwayne-St-George/README.md

 # Dwayne-St-George
-This repository contains many well known algorithms and data structures to date.
+This repository contains many well known algorithms and data structures and executables to date.

 ## LICENSE
 MIT License